 As a tubist, Hawkins performed at the regional ITEC conventions in Lubbock and Austin, TX, won the SFA Orchestra of the Pines Concerto Competition, he was an All-State Musician, and was awarded the UIL Outstanding Soloist award 2 times.

-He is a member of Texas Music Educators Association, Texas Bandmasters Association, Phi Mu Alpha Sinfonia, an Honorary Member of Kappa Kappa Psi, and Texas Music Adjudicators Association.
+He is a member of Texas Music Educators Association, Texas Bandmasters Association, Phi Mu Alpha Sinfonia, an Honorary Member of Kappa Kappa Psi, Texas Music Adjudicators Association, and is an adjudicator for US Bands.

 Amanda Hunt holds a Bachelor of Arts in Music from the University of New Mexico where she studied horn under J.D.
 Shaw.
 During her time at UNM, Amanda performed in the top ensembles including the Wind Symphony and Symphony Orchestra.